Extraltodeus/LoadLoraWithTags/README.md

 - Actual alphabetical order.
 - Print trigger words to terminal.
 - Bypass toggle to disable without aiming the sliders at 0.
-- Force fetch if you want to force a refresh.
+- Force fetch (not in the screenshot) if you want to force a refresh.